Country of origin

 kilometers.
 By comparison the baseline MILAN had a maximum effective range

-of just two kilometers.
+of just 2 kilometers.
 The Konkurs’ HEAT warhead had superb

 penetration nearly twice that of rival tube launched ATGM’s in the